lynrco/lynr.co/README.md

 ## Up and Running with Vagrant

 Get up and running with these files locally using vagrant.
-A Vagrant box can replace the need for a hosted MongoDB server and a hosted RabbitMQ server which may speed up development but because of the other external dependencies (on things like Transloadit and Stripe) this is by no means necessary.
+A Vagrant box can replace the need for hosted MongoDB, RabbitMQ and Elasticsearch servers which may speed up development but because of the other external dependencies (on things like Transloadit and Stripe) this is by no means necessary.
 These steps are included largely for future planning.